 Sue: Tom Baker is knackered.
-Is this the story where they had to re-perm his hair?
+Is this the story where they had to perm his hair?
 He looks terrible.

-The TARDIS is heading for an empire where everybody is terribly nice to each other.
+The TARDIS is heading for an empire where everybody is terribly nice to one another.

-Adric doesn’t understand why the TARDIS has decided to orbit Traken.
-And neither does the Doctor.
+Adric doesn’t understand why the TARDIS has decided to orbit Traken in the first place.

 Sue: I’m with Adric.
 He always asks the right questions.

-Without warning, a decrepit old man appears in the console room.
+A decrepit old man suddenly appears in the console room.

 Sue: The Doctor needs to get his locks fixed.
-Anyone can waltz into the TARDIS these days – even when it’s flying!
+Anybody can waltz into the TARDIS these days.
+Even when it’s flying!
 The TARDIS definitely needs a good service.

 The old man is the eponymous Keeper of Traken.

 Sue: He’s got a hard-boiled egg for a head.
-Is Traken a planet of egg men?
-You know, like in the Beatles song?
+Is Traken a planet populated by egg men?
+You know, like the Beatles song?

-The Keeper has a special task for the Doctor.
+The Keeper has a task for the Doctor.

-Sue: It’s yet another wise old man in a stupid chair.
-Maybe it’s the Beige Guardian?
+Sue: It’s another wise old man in a stupid chair.
+Maybe he’s the Beige Guardian?

-The Keeper gives the Doctor and Adric a potted history of Traken.
+The Keeper provides the Doctor and Adric with a potted history of Traken.

 Sue: Is he showing them his home video collection?
 Is he trying to sell the Doctor a time-share apartment on Traken?
-It does look very nice, mind.
+It looks nice, mind.
 What’s the weather like?

 Evil shrivels up and dies whenever it reaches Traken – and that’s exactly what happened to a naughty Melkur when it landed in a grove one day.